oscarotero/form-manager/README.md

 #### Collection field

-A collection is a special field that can contain other fields or inputs:
+A collection is a special field that contains other fields or inputs:

 ```php
 use FormManager\Fields\Field;